 - Submissions by women and minorities are highly encouraged.

-*The deadline to submit a poster/oral presentation is 29 November 2018.
-Notification for acceptance or otherwise will be emailed to the presenter in January 2019.
-Poster awards will be presented during the 2019 Congress.
+The deadline to submit a poster/oral presentation is 2 December 2020.
+Poster awards will be presented during the 2021 Congress.

 - New Investigators (researchers under the age of 40) and be a SIRS Member.